 Bananas peeled and ready to prepare

-Bananas cut in half and soaking in lime lime juice and honey.
-They need to stay in long enough to coat
+Bananas cut in half and soaking in lime juice and honey.
+They need to stay in long enough to coat the whole banana

 Honeyed Banana placed on the drying rack ready to dehydrate.
 Put the rounded side down first to minimise the banana sticking to the drying rack surface.
 Ensure the bananas don’t touch each other otherwise they stick together